Close

 From noted short story writer Nisi Shawl, Everfair is a brilliant alternate-history novel set in the Belgian Congo.
 What if the African natives developed steam power ahead of their colonial oppressors?
 What might have become of Belgium’s disastrous colonization of the Congo if the native populations had learned about steam technology a bit earlier?
 Shawl manages to turn one of the worst human rights disasters on record into a marvelous exploration of the possibilities inherent in a turn of history.

-Placeholder of -78The Future of Another Timeline by Annalee Newitz
+opens in a new windowImage Place holder of - 71The Future of Another Timeline by Annalee Newitz

 From Annalee Newitz, founding editor of io9, comes a story of time travel, murder, and the lengths we’ll go to protect the ones we love.
 The Future of Another Timeline weaves together the lives of one punk 90’s teen and a woman intent on fighting back against a small elite group with the power to change the past, present, and future.
 As war breaks out across the timeline, is it possible for one person’s actions to make a difference?
 Available in paperback on 10/06!